jmares/automate_boring_stuff_python/README.md

 A ZipInfo object holds useful information about a single file in the archive.

 Didn't make the practice projects, because I already have one: replace the bash scripts I currently use to backup sites and databases with a python script.

+### Chapter 11: Debugging

+Read March 22- , 2021

+Not impressed by the traceback and assertions chapters.